data-dot-all/dataall/documentation/userguide/docs/datasets.md

 In addition to restricting the access via IAM policies, Dataset Glue database and tables are protected using AWS Lake Formation.
 With Lake Formation, the Dataset IAM role gets granted access to the Dataset Glue database only.

-**Usage**
-- Assumed by Dataset owners from <span style="color:grey">*data.all*</span> UI to quickly ingest or access Dataset data
-- Assumed by Dataset Glue crawler
-- Assumed by the Dataset Glue profiling job

 ### Tables and Folders